Northill

 Northill is a village and civil parish in the Central Bedfordshire district of the county of Bedfordshire, England about 6.5 mi southeast of the county town of Bedford.

 The 2011 census showed the population for Northill village as 338 and for the civil parish, 2,270.

-The parish includes the village of Upper Caldecote and the hamlets of Budna, Lower Caldecote, Hatch, Ickwell and Thorncote Green.
+The parish includes the villages of Ickwell and Upper Caldecote, as well as the hamlets of Budna, Hatch, Lower Caldecote and Thorncote Green.

 Northill has a small village green with duck pond, owned by the parish council.

 Geography

 Northill is 2 mi west southwest of Sandy, 3 mi west northwest of Biggleswade, 20 mi southwest of Cambridge and 42 mi north of Central London.